zaiisao/Documentation/en/Voice/lastmile_quality_apple.md

 [agoraKit stopLastmileProbeTest];
 ```

-We also provide an open-source [OpenVideoCall-iOS](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-iOS) demo project on Github.
+We also provide an open-source [OpenVideoCall-iOS](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-iOS) demo project on GitHub.
 You can try the demo, or view the source code in the [LastmileViewController.swift](https://github.com/AgoraIO/Basic-Video-Call/blob/master/Group-Video/OpenVideoCall-iOS/OpenVideoCall/LastmileViewController.swift) file.

 ### API Reference